The team at Metro Housing|Boston is pleased to be able to

-In order to complete this form, you will need full names, social security numbers and date of birth for all household members.
-Names must match what is on government issued IDs.
+In order to complete this form, you will need full names, social security numbers (where applicable) and date of birth for all household members.
+Names must match what is on government issued IDs (where applicable).

 You will be required to report all household income - please use gross income.
 This will be verified throughout the application process, please have pay-stubs or award letters ready (dated within 60 days).

 2. Wait for email from representative at Metro Housing|Boston

 4. If found pre-eligible, you will be given the full RAFT application to complete by email and return back to Metro Housing|Boston.

 5. You must provide all required documents (see list below).

 6. If payments are being made to landlord, you will be provided a property owner packet for them to complete and submit to RAFTdocs@metrohousingboston.org